MSE2202/Lab1/docs/MSEduino-assembly.md

     <img src="figs/Step04.jpg" alt="step 4" width="85%"/>

 18. Being careful to not bend any pins, insert the DIP switch into the marked location on the board (S1).
+You may need to gently roll the component on a flat surface or use pliers to bend the pins such that they align the holes.
 Note that, the numbers should be towards the inside of the PCB, with the ON direction towards the upper edge of the PCB.
-Solder two diagonally-opposite corners first.
+Solder one corner first.
 Check to make sure that the socket is seated properly.
-If necessary, reheat the solder at each corner while pushing the socket closer to the board.
+If necessary, reheat the solder while pushing the socket closer to the board.
 Once the socket is firmly seated, solder the remaining pins.
 There is no need to trim the pins after soldering.

     <img src="figs/Step05.jpg" alt="step 5" width="85%"/>